 Back in 2001, no one could have imagined the size and scope with which the organization would grow.
 As the industry has matured and strengthened its governance, infrastructure and best practices so has this organization.
 100WHF is constantly looking to add new leaders to expand its understanding of the evolving industry and ensure that its membership continues to reflect the industry’s breadth and depth.

-Over the last decade, 100WHF has held close to 400 educational events and 70 peer advisory meetings.
-The organization has met its philanthropic objectives, raising close to $30 million for charity.
+Over the last decade, 100WHF has held over 600 educational events and 70 peer advisory meetings.
+The organization has met its philanthropic objectives, raising over $40 million for charity.
 Ten years after its founding, the organization still strives to meet its core mission: to make a difference in both industry and community through its three pillars of unique educational programming, professional leverage initiatives, and philanthropy.